e-gov/AJ/doc/pdu_extension.md

 Element `system` is used to provide a human-readable name of system that performed the request.

-If boolean element `hidden` has value `true` then this request MUST be hidden from the person who's data was processed during this request.
-This feature can be used only if service consumer by law has rights to perform queries that cannot me monitored by Personal Data usage monitoring system.
+If boolean element `hidden` has value `true` then it indicates that this request MUST be hidden from the person who's data was processed during this request.
+This feature can be used only if service consumer by law has rights to perform queries that cannot be monitored by Personal Data usage monitoring system.
+Personal Data usage monitoring system MAY implement a whitelist for systems that are allowed to use request hiding or any other measures to prevent misuse of request hiding.

 ```xml
 <xs:element name="reason" type="xs:string"/>